BrooklynDewolf/ovirt-engine/dev_environment.md

 ### Building the application

-The application can be built for development by running the following command
+The development environment can be built an installed with the following command;

 ```
-make all-dev PREFIX=/home/build/ovirt/
+make install-dev PREFIX=/home/build/ovirt/
 ```

 This will start building the application, the tests can be skipped by adding the `SKIP_TESTS=1` flag after the previous command.
+The installation directory is specified with the `PREFIX` flag.

 ### Setup the PostgresQL database